Agenda for “Deeper Sense of Place” Workshop on July 17-19, 2023

 Antropologist Margaret Mead

-Joins us and learn how to see together to connect and accelerate positive change.
+Joins us and learn how to see together to connect and accelerate positive change and become part of a Bioregional Data Transformation Lab!

-A series of remarkable leaders will participate with YOU across the two days learning how to better see, connect and amplify transformative change at a bioregional scale.
+A series of remarkable leaders will participate with YOU across the three days learning how to better map seagrass meadows in Casco Bay, Gulf of Maine.

 Syslab/Merakí